 » Publishing Modules to the Terraform Cloud Private Module Registry

-The private module registry is designed to be be as automatic as possible, so it defers to your VCS provider for most management tasks.
-The only manual tasks are adding a new module and deleting versions.
+The private module registry uses your configured Version Control System (VCS) integrations and defers to your VCS provider for most management tasks.
+For example, your VCS provider handles new version releases.
+The only manual tasks are adding a new module and deleting module versions.

 » Preparing a Module Repository

-Available in a connected VCS provider.
-The repository must be in one of your configured VCS providers, and Terraform Cloud's VCS user account must have admin access to the repository.
-(Since the registry uses webhooks to import new module versions, it needs admin access to create those webhooks.)
-For GitLab, the repository must be in the main organization or group, not in any subgroups.
+Location and permissions: The repository must be in one of your configured VCS providers, and Terraform Cloud's VCS user account must have admin access to the repository.
+The registry needs admin access to create the webhooks to import new module versions.
+GitLab repositories must be in the main organization or group, and not in any subgroups.

 <NAME>reflects the type of infrastructure the module manages and

 <PROVIDER>is the main provider where it creates that infrastructure.
 The

 Standard module structure: The module must adhere to the standard module structure.
 This allows the registry to inspect your module and generate documentation, track resource usage, and more.